SMByC/AcATaMa/docs/analysis.md

 in Olofsson et al. (2014); they allow to obtain the confidence interval with the percent defined by the z-score value.
 AcATaMa calculate a 95% confidence interval (Z=1,96) by default, but you can modify the z-score value according to the desired percent (Settings options in the report of results).

+#### References

+* Olofsson, P., Foody, G. M., Herold, M., Stehman, S. V., Woodcock, C. E., & Wulder, M. A. (2014).
+Good practices for estimating area and assessing accuracy of land change.
+Remote Sensing of Environment, 148, 42-57.
+* Stehman, S. V. (2014).
+Estimating area from an accuracy assessment of land cover.
+Remote Sensing of Environment, 148, 42-57.
+* Stehman, S. V., & Foody, G. M. (2019).
+Accuracy assessment: a user's perspective.
+CRC Press.
+* FAO.
+(2016).
+Collect Earth: Land Use and Land Cover Assessment through Augmented Visual Interpretation.
+Rome, Italy:
+Food and Agriculture Organization of the United Nations.
+* Pontius Jr, R. G., & Millones, M. (2011).
+Death to Kappa: birth of quantity disagreement and allocation disagreement for accuracy assessment.
+International Journal of Remote Sensing, 32(15), 4407-4429.
+* Foody, G. M. (2020).
+Explaining the unsuitability of the kappa coefficient in the assessment and comparison of the accuracy of thematic maps obtained by image classification.
+Remote Sensing of Environment, 239, 111630.

 Next >> [Examples](./examples)